fxzjshm/simple-radio-telescope-backend/README.md

         clspv + clvk ? <br/> on Vulkan other devices ?
       OpenMP
-        any CPU <br/> with OpenMP
+        CPU <br/> with OpenMP
 ```

 *Schemantic of main SYCL implementations and theirs backends.
-Devices marked "?" have not been successfully tested.*
+Devices marked "?" have not been successfully tested with this pipeline.*

 Tested setup: